 - Before the project proposal deadline to discuss and validate the project idea.
 This can be with any TA.

 - Before the milestone deadline, with your assigned project TA.

 - Before the final report deadline, again with your assigned project TA.

 Every student is allowed to and encouraged to meet more with the TAs, but only the 3 meetings above count towards the final participation grade.

 From the Coursera sessions (accessible from the invite you receive by email), you will be able to watch videos, solve quizzes and complete programming assignments.
 Each quiz and programming assignment can be submitted directly from the session and will be graded by our autograders.

 Each student will have a total of ten free late (calendar) days to use for programming assignments, quizzes, project proposal and project milestone.
-Each late day is bound to only one assignment (which could be a programming assignment, a quiz or a project submission.)
+Each late day is bound to only one assignment and is per student.